-Students in the program may register for alternative electives, following approval by the student's Dissertation Committee.
+Students in the program may register for alternative electives with approval from the Molecular Medicine Graduate Program Coordinator.
 Students are also required to give a seminar one time per year and meet with their committee at least twice a year.